 - Growing media such as soilless seed-starting mix

 While seeds can be started in garden soil, soilless potting mix is preferred because it is lightweight, well-draining and water-retentive.

 In addition to seeds, The Home Depot sells a variety of growing kits to help you master this gardening skill.
 Growing kits include trays, pots, potting plugs, grow lights and humidity domes.
-Follow this step-by-step Garden Club guide for using a growing kit.
+Follow this step-by-step project guide for starting seeds using a growing kit.